-Stage V. Integration
+Stage IV.
+Integration

 This five-stage framework establishes a structural method for rebuilding clarity, authority, and ethical coherence after instability.
 Developed as the groundwork for a broader philosophy of wholeness, it outlines disciplined principles for reconstruction at both personal and institutional levels.